Swift Green Line: Service

-At its debut, the Green Line ran at a frequency of every 10 minutes on weekdays from 6 a.m. to 7 p.m., and 20 minutes on weekends and early mornings and nights on weekdays.
-The earliest trips departed at 4:20 a.m. on weekdays, 6 a.m. on Saturdays, and 7 a.m. on Sundays.
-The last trips ended at 11 p.m. on weekdays, 10 p.m. on Saturdays, and 8:40 p.m. on Sundays.
+The Green Line runs at a frequency of every 10 minutes on weekdays from 6 a.m. to 7 p.m., and 15 to 20 minutes on weekends and early mornings and nights on weekdays.
+The earliest trips depart at 4 a.m. on weekdays, 6 a.m. on Saturdays, and 7 a.m. on Sundays.
+The last trips end at 11 p.m. on weekdays, 10 p.m. on Saturdays, and 9 p.m. on Sundays.
 It takes approximately 36 to 39 minutes for buses to travel the entire length of the Green Line.

 Service on the Green Line was reduced to every 15 minutes on weekdays in March 2020 due to the COVID-19 pandemic.
 Fare collection was also suspended until June 1 to increase physical distancing between passengers, drivers, and fare ambassadors.
-Full service was restored in September 2020, but is planned to be reduced again to 12 minute weekday frequencies in March 2022 due to a lack of drivers.
+Full service was restored in September 2020, but was reduced again to 12 minute weekday frequencies in March 2022 due to a lack of drivers.
+The evening and weekend frequency was improved to every 15 minutes on August 30, 2025.